CubeVic/My_notes/docs/Python/Django/Django tutorial - part 01.md

 ## Creating the Polls app

-Now that your environment – a “project” – is set up Each application we write in Django consists of a Python package that follows a certain convention.
+Each application we write in Django consists of a Python package that follows a certain convention.
 Django comes with a utility that automatically generates the basic directory structure of an app.

-**What’s the difference between a project and an app?** An app is a Web application that does something – e.g., a Weblog system, a database of public records or a simple poll app.
+**What’s the difference between a project and an app?**
+An app is a Web application that does something – e.g., a Weblog system, a database of public records or a simple poll app.
 A project is a collection of configuration and apps for a particular website.
 A project can contain multiple apps.
 An app can be in multiple projects.

 In this case to create an app we will need to be at the same level that the `manage.py` file, and we can create the app with the command: